Scionax/RPG-Universe/Enchantments/Rune, Fire.md

  **Name**        | **Description**                                                                            | **Tier**
 -----------------|--------------------------------------------------------------------------------------------|:--------:
  Control         | User can control the fire’s size, height, colors, boundaries, and shape within its limits. | 1
- Self-Fueled     | Fire requires no fuel.
-Treat it as though it has as much as it needs.                      | 1
+ Self-Fueled     | Fire requires no fuel, doesn’t burn anything it isn’t supposed to, and makes no smoke.     | 1
  Temp Control    | User can control the fire’s temperature within its limit.                                  | 1
  Ambiance        | Fire’s heat can be distributed evenly across a 10 meter range.                             | 1
  Intensity       | Fire can be five times stronger, and can triple it’s radius.                               | 1